jperrello/Zeroconf-AI/README.md

 }
 ```

 All servers speak OpenAI-compatible API.
-Whether you're hitting Gemini, Ollama, or even the sarcastic fallback server, the request/response format is identical.
+Whether you're hitting OpenRouter, Ollama, or even the sarcastic fallback server, the request/response format is identical.
 This means your client code works with ANY ZeroConf AI server without modification.

 ## FAQ

 **"Wait, I can mix cloud and local AI?"**
 Yes!
-Run Ollama locally for free/private stuff, plus a cloud proxy for heavy lifting.
+Run Ollama locally for free/private stuff, plus OpenRouter for cloud access to 200+ models.
 Clients pick the best one automatically.

 **"What if multiple people try to use my Ollama at once?"**
 Set Ollama to lower priority (higher number).
 Clients will prefer your cloud services when local is busy.